psychemedia/sin-eater-resources/src/_through_1880s.md

 ```

-A further response in the edition of July, 25th, 1885](https://newspapers.library.wales/view/3422735/3422740/122/), p5, attempted to develop the scapegoat idea a little further.
+A further response in the edition of [July, 25th, 1885](https://newspapers.library.wales/view/3422735/3422740/122/), p5, attempted to develop the scapegoat idea a little further.
 The answer includes evidence from *"a trusted authority"* that appears to be the *Once a Week* quotation used in *Eddowes' Journal* of  [December 12th, 1862](https://www.britishnewspaperarchive.co.uk/viewer/bl/0001467/18621210/017/0002):

 > ANSWERS.
 >